 \subsubsection{Evaluation Metric}

-This study follows the suggestions of the previous work \cite {50} to deliver the evaluation indicators.
-A typical evaluation metric Hit-Precision is adopt to compare the top-k candidates for the identity linkage.
+This study evaluates all the comparison methods in terms of Hit-precision \cite{Mu20161775} as well as Precision, Recall and F1-measure.
+A typical evaluation metric Hit-precision compares the top-$k$ candidates for the identity linkage.
 The score is computed as follows:\\

-where $hit(x)$ is the position of a correctly linked user in the returned list of the top-k candidates.
+where $hit(x)$ is the position of a correctly linked user in the returned list of the top-$k$ candidates.
 Let $n$ be the number of tested user pairs.
-The Hit-Precision can be calculated by the average score of the successfully matched user pairs: $\frac{1}{n}\sum_{i=1}^{i=n}h(x_i)$.
-This study adopt $k=3$ for all the experiment instances unless otherwise stated.
+The Hit-precision can be calculated using the average score of the successfully matched user pairs: $\frac{1}{n}\sum_{i=1}^{i=n}h(x_i)$.
+We adopt $k=3$ for all the experimental instances unless otherwise stated.